 In a bigger market area like our country, there can operate many different types of Market.
 India is a country of varied types of people, with different tastes and styles, and hence entering in Indian market results in a varied outgrowth.
 Thus, different forms of the market find the best place to thrive in our country.

 There are many markets where exists a large number of buyers and a lesser number of sellers.
 Incredibly! there is also a large number of sellers while a single buyer!
 We will study these amazing markets in this content.
 Without further ado let us delve into the forms of market.

-Market is introduced as a structure which is for the societal benefit of the society.
-Market structure consists of various forms of market, the forms are characterized according to the nature and the degree of competition which exists in the market for the goods and services.
-The structure of the market both for the goods market and the service or the factor market is to be judged by the nature of competition which is prevailing in a particular type of market.
+The market is introduced as a structure that is for the societal benefit of the society.
+The market structure consists of various forms of market, the forms are characterized according to the nature and the degree of competition that exists in the market for the goods and services.
+The structure of the market both for the goods market and the service or the factor market is to be judged by the nature of competition that is prevailing in a particular type of market.

 The Market form is a state that is resultant for the quality or the effectiveness of market competition that is prevailing in the market.
 There are seven main market forms:

 A market can be defined as a place where two parties can gather, which will facilitate the exchange of goods and services.
 The parties that are involved are usually the buyers and sellers.
 A market is a physical form like a retail outlet, where the sellers and buyers can meet face-to-face, or in a virtual form like an online market, where there is an absence of direct physical contact between the buyers and sellers.

 ‘Market’ is a term used in many instances like the securities market or the normal physical market where the people come together for the procedure of buying and selling.

 The variety of market structures characterizes an economy.
 These market structures essentially refer to the degree of competition in a market.